sjoqvist/kth-ai14-checkers-visualizer/README.md

   non-trivial since the buffers aren't terminals, and it's not a goal of mine as the visualizer is intended as a replacement for the verbose mode.
+* Resize and redraw operations are running with a lower priority than other events.
+As a consequence, if a player client continuously outputs data (for example because it's stuck in an infinite loop), this will make the Visualizer appear to be frozen, although that's not necessarily the case.

 Lacking/TODO (may or may not get fixed)
 ---------------------------------------